amm834/restify/README.md

 # Restify

-This is start kit for building JWT based RESTful API with Node.js, Express and MongoDB.
+This is a start kit for building JWT based REST API with Node.js, Express and MongoDB.

 ## Features

 - JWT Authentication
 - User Authentication
 - Production ready

 ## Tech Stack